bytebase/bytebase.com-old/content/docs/sql-editor/manage-sql-scripts.md

 SQL Editor will automatically record SQL queries which have run successfully.
 You can find them in the `History` panel on the left.

-Click the `Share` button on the upper right of the Editor to share SQL queries in the current tab with your teammates.
+Click **Share** on the upper right of the Editor to share SQL queries in the current tab with your teammates.

 ## Configure sheet access